 Temporary guardianship refers to formally turning over the care of your children to another adult for a specific period of time.
-For example, say you need to be out of town on business or you need someone to take care of your kids while you recuperate from a medical procedure.
-When this happens, you'll want to use this printable temporary guardianship form and take the following step.
+For example, temporary guardianship is good to establish if you plan to be out of town on business for an extended amount of time or if you might be incapacitated while you recuperate from a medical procedure.

-Determine whether you need to establish temporary guardianship.
-If you share custody with your child's other parent, then setting up temporary guardianship with another adult would not be necessary, as the other parent would most likely be the person caring for your children in your absence.
+The first thing you need to determine is whether you need to establish temporary guardianship.
+If you share custody with your child's other parent, then setting up temporary guardianship with another adult might not be necessary.
+Usually, the other parent would most likely be the person caring for your children in your absence.

-Think of someone whom you trust completely and with whom your children are comfortable.
-This will likely be a person your children have already spent considerable time with, and may very well be a parent whose children are near to your children's ages.
+A temporary guardian will be a parent surrogate.
+You will want to select someone you trust completely and with whom your children are comfortable.
+This will likely be a person your children have already spent considerable time with.
+This person may very well be another parent whose children are near to your children's ages.

 Once you have gone through all the options, develop a list of those who you would consider for the role of temporary guardian.
 It is a tall order, so do not be surprised if your first choice turns you down.
 You will need to explain to the potential temporary guardian what temporary custody means—including the decisions that person should be prepared to make in your absence and your wishes.